Some Pacific Island Nations Are Turning To China. Climate Change Is A Factor

 A "dramatically changing" landscape

-Jonathan Pryke, director of the Pacific Islands Program at the Lowy Institute think tank in Sydney, Australia, believes such concerns are overblown.
+Jonathan Pryke, director of the Pacific Islands Program at the Lowy Institute think tank in Sydney believes such concerns are overblown.
 There's "a really low probability" of China setting up a military base in the Pacific islands, he argues, despite U.S. and Australian fears.
 Not only have Washington and Canberra become more alert to Beijing's moves in the region, but the Pacific island nations themselves "don't want to be further militarized," he explains.

 "They didn't have a good run of it in World War II, they vividly remember that," Pryke says.
 "Also they are fiercely protective of their sovereignty."

 Both Australia and New Zealand have re-upped engagement in the Pacific region, along with the U.S. In recent months, Secretary of State Mike Pompeo visited Micronesia and met with President David W. Panuelo, Marshall Islands President Hilda Heine and Palau's Vice President Raynold B. Oilouch.
-The U.S. has promised not just one, but two, infusions of new aid to the region, totaling $101.5 million, geared toward climate change resilience and sustainable development, among other issues.
+The U.S. has promised not just one, but two infusions of new aid to the region, totaling $101.5 million, geared toward climate change resilience and sustainable development, among other issues.
 This week, the U.S. and its allies pledged to develop a deep-sea port in the Solomon Islands.

-Australia and New Zealand remain the dominant financiers of Pacific aid, delivering some 54% of the over $2 billion (USD) in assistance given to Pacific island nations between 2011 and 2017, Pryke says.
+Australia and New Zealand remain the dominant financiers of Pacific aid, delivering some 54% of the more than $2 billion (USD) in assistance given to Pacific island nations between 2011 and 2017, Pryke says.
 Japan, China and the U.S. round out the list of top five donors, with the U.S. giving a little more than 7% over the same time period.

 Asia